-On average, listings lease in the $90's per square foot per year.
-The Greenwich Village submarket is seeing a an increase in rates.
-In the last 3 months, the median rate increased $9 per sqft per year.
-That's a 11% rise in rent.
+The typical asking rate per listing is in the $70's per square foot per year.
+The Greenwich Village region is going through a an increase in rates.
+In the last 3 months, the median rate rose $79 per sqft per year.

-Compared to the rest of the New York City market, the Greenwich Village submarket has more expensive rates, and you'll need to make a great offer to be in this hot region.
+Compared to the rest of the New York City market, the Greenwich Village submarket has higher rates, and you'll need to pay a premium to be in this hot submarket.

-In the last 90 days, 27 listings have been listed, which means new availabilities are probably going fast.
+In the last 90 days, 27 listings have been posted online, which means new availabilities are probably leasing quickly.
 You'll want to be prepared to make an offer immediately.
-About 7% of the available leases in the Greenwich Village are subleases, so you will probably have to consider a longer term lease.
-There aren't many listings below 2,000 square feet posted, so finding a space for a small business might be tough.
+About 96% of the office spaces in the Greenwich Village are subleases, so you might be able to find a shorter term or below market rent.
+There aren't many listings below 2,000 square feet available, so finding a space for a small business might be tough.

-Even though the median size is 2,810 sqft, there are still 0 leases below 2,000 sqft.
-Most buildings in this region are around 6 stories.
-Most buildings in this area were built in 1906 and are Class B.
+The standard measurement for office space in this area is around 2,500 sqft.
+Most buildings in this area are close to 6 floors.
+Most buildings in this region were built in 1906 and are Class B.